-History of KCCR and KLXS
+History of KCCR-AM, KLXSFM and KCCR-FM.

 KCCR first aired on February 4, 1959 in a studio located over the Harding Ford Garage, near the present-day site of the First National Bank on West Sioux Avenue.